scalar-labs/scalardb-analytics-postgresql/docs/installation.md

 ## Step 2.
 Log in to Docker

 `docker login` is required to start the ScalarDB Analytics with PostgreSQL Docker image.
-Because the [scalardb-analytics-postgresql](https://github.com/orgs/scalar-labs/packages/container/package/scalardb-analytics-postgresql) repository on GitHub Container Registry is currently private, your GitHub account needs to be set with permissions to access the container images.
-Ask a person in charge to get your account ready.
-Note also that you need to use a personal access token (PAT) as a password to login `ghcr.io`.
-Please read [the official document](https://docs.github.com/en/packages/working-with-a-github-packages-registry/migrating-to-the-container-registry-from-the-docker-registry#authenticating-with-the-container-registry) for more detail.
+Because the [scalardb-analytics-postgresql](https://github.com/orgs/scalar-labs/packages/container/package/scalardb-analytics-postgresql) repository in the GitHub Container Registry is currently private, your GitHub account needs permission to access the container images.
+To get permission for your account, please ask the person in charge of managing GitHub accounts in your organization.
+In addition, you will also need to use a personal access token (PAT) as a password to log in to `ghcr.io`.
+For more details, see the official documentation from GitHub at [Authenticating to the Container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).

 ```shell
 # The read:packages scope in the personal access token settings must be selected to log in.